Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: II. Boltzmann Entropy of the Majorana-Schwinger gas

-In Fig. \ref{fig:pic2}, we see the number of possible configurations for a system of three microstates and three fermions (a), three bosons (b), and three Majorana fermions (c).
-From the counting argument given above, we see that the allowed configurations in the Majorana system varies significantly from both the fermionic and bosonic systems.
-Nevertheless, on the surface of this argument, it appears that we are significantly overcounting the possible configurations in the Majorana system.
-This is due to an apparent confusion between pre-annihilation and post-annihilation number of the Majorana fermions; namely, that it is only the post-annihilation number of Majorana fermions that is a physical observable\footnote{We thank the anonymous referee for raising this concern}.
-Such an objection may be counteracted by considering how annihilation occurs in the many-particle Majorana system.
-As discussed before, annihilation in the Majorana system is only possible in the finite temperature limit.
-In a reasonably low-density Majorana gas, studies on neutralino systems have shown that Pauli repulsion will dominate the effects of mutual pairwise annihilation.
-To find out when this annihilation occurs, we have to consider {\it all} possible configurations of the system, build the configurational entropy, minimize the thermodynamic potential, and build the temperature-dependent Majorana distribution function.
+In Fig. \ref{fig:pic2}, we see the number of possible configurations for a system of three microstates and three complex fermions (a), three bosons (b), and three Majorana-Schwinger fermions (c).
+From the counting argument given above, we see that the allowed configurations in the Majorana-Schwinger system varies significantly from both the fermionic and bosonic systems.
+Nevertheless, on the surface of this argument, it appears that we are significantly overcounting the possible configurations for the Majorana-Schwinger statistics.
+This is due to an apparent confusion between pre-annihilation and post-annihilation number of the Majorana-Schwinger fermions; namely, the incorrect view that it is only the post-annihilation number of Majorana-Schwinger fermions that is a physical observable.
+Such an objection may be counteracted by considering how the annihilation process occurs in the many-particle Majorana-Schwinger gas.
+As discussed before, annihilation is only possible in the finite temperature limit, where the effective Pauli repulsion is reduced.
+In a reasonably low-density limit, studies on neutralino systems have shown that Pauli repulsion will dominate the effects of mutual pairwise annihilation.
+To find out the temperature-dependence of this annihilation, we have to consider {\it all} possible configurations of the system, build the configurational entropy, minimize the thermodynamic potential, and build the temperature-dependent Majorana distribution function.
 Such analysis is identical to that used in the bosonic system if one wants to investigate the onset of Bose-Einstein condensation.
-To talk about pre- or post- annihilation in the Majorana system before we include the effects of temperature is analogous to considering pre- or post- condensation in the bosonic system before we build the Bose-Einstein distribution.
-As such, we do not overcount our possible configurations, and we may safely proceed to the derivation of the Majorana statistical weight before we can begin including the physical implications of mutual annihilation.
+To talk about pre- or post- annihilation in the Majorana-Schwinger system before we include the effects of temperature is analogous to considering pre- or post- condensation in the bosonic system before we build the Bose-Einstein distribution.
+As such, we do not overcount our possible configurations, and we may safely proceed to the derivation of the Majorana-Schwinger statistical weight before we can begin including the physical implications of mutual annihilation.